 Standard rules for all examinations ensure uniformity throughout the country.
 For the same reason, the papers for the written examinations are set and marked centrally.
 Each examination subject is assessed on its own merit; results cannot be summed up to give an average mark, in the same way, there are no pass or fail criteria.

-At the conclusion of the 9th form level, students sit for the Folkeskole’s final examinations, which can be taken in the following subjects: Danish, English, Christian studies, history, social studies, mathematics, geography, biology, science/chemistry and German and French as electives.
+At the conclusion of the 9th form level, students sit for the Folkeskole’s final examinations, which can be taken in the following subjects: Danish, English, Christian studies, history, social studies, mathematics, geography, biology, physics/chemistry and German and French as electives.

 Students must sit for examinations in a total of seven subjects.
-Five of the subjects are compulsory for all students: written and oral examinations in Danish, a written examination in mathematics and oral examinations in English and science/chemistry.
+Five of the subjects are compulsory for all students: written and oral examinations in Danish, a written examination in mathematics and oral examinations in English and physics/chemistry.
 Moreover, each student must additionally sit for two examinations that are drawn at random, one from the humanities group, which includes written English as well as French or German, history, social studies and Christian studies, and one from the science group, which consists of geography or biology.

 The examinations at the conclusion of the 9th form level are compulsory in order to ensure that all young people have a solid academic ballast when they leave the Folkeskole and thereby a better foundation for completing a post-compulsory education.